Dialpad LogoDialpad Logo Icon

 1. Set out your core values and company mission

-2. Recognize how you set the tone, and then be an example
+2. Recognise how you set the tone, and then be an example

 3. Keep expectations clear for everyone